 You may find critical thinkers who take an opposing view and this can help you find gaps in your own logic.

-Why Critical Thinking Is Important: The Bottom Line
+Why Critical Thinking Is Important: Take the Next Step

 Critical thinking is one of the most important cognitive skills that you can develop.

-By improving the quality of both your decisions and your thoughts, critical thinking can make a positive difference in your life, both personally and professionally.
+By improving the quality of both your decisions and your thoughts, critical thinking can significantly improve your life, both personally and professionally.

 Too many people criticize without thinking or think without being critical.